Dental implant vs. root canal, which makes the better choice?

-Using dental implants to replace missing teeth has gained widespread acceptance over the last decade.
-And dental patients who are aware of the success of this technique may wonder: "If my tooth is so damaged that it needs root canal treatment, why not just have it extracted and have a dental implant placed?"
+Using dental implants as a way to replace missing teeth has gained widespread acceptance over the last few decades.
+And dental patients who are aware of the success of this technique may wonder:

+- “If my tooth is so damaged that it needs root canal treatment, why not just have it extracted and get a dental implant placed instead?”

 1) Dental implants vs. root canal treatment – Success rates.

-Study 1 –
+Study #1 –

 - Evaluated the survival rate of teeth that had received root canal treatment.